By Phoebe Farag Mikhail

 This is a highly popular 40 day family devotional that is often also sold with an ornament set.
 It includes forty stories from Scripture that point to the Birth of Christ, includes the stories of Joachim and Anna, and is beautifully illustrated.
 I’ve read this book with my children during the Advent season, and will probably repeat this tradition for many years to come.

-The ebook version can be purchased on Amazon here (affiliate link).
+The book can be purchased from Sebastian Press here, ebook version can be purchased on Amazon here (affiliate link).

 Under the Laurel Tree: Grieving Infertility with Saints Joachim and Anna by Nicole Roccas